Understanding the Current Landscape of Landlord Regulations

 It is entirely reasonable for landlords to be alert to regulatory change.
 Concerns about the loss of Section 21, greater reliance on Section 8, and ongoing pressure on the courts are not invented.
 They reflect real structural issues in the system.

-Where the conversation tends to go wrong is when those concerns are extended to conclusions that are not supported by evidence, such as the idea that the new Act introduces headline-grabbing fines or that enforcement will suddenly become arbitrary or retrospective.
+Where the conversation tends to go wrong is when those concerns are extended to conclusions that are not supported by evidence.
+For instance, the idea that the new Act introduces headline-grabbing fines or that enforcement will suddenly become arbitrary or retrospective.

 What Actually Changes In Practice